lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |-------FCN=1-------->|MIC checked =>

 ~~~~
-{: #Fig-Example-Unreliable title='Transmission of an IPv6 packet carried by 11 fragments in the No ACK option'}
+{: #Fig-Example-Unreliable title='Transmission in No-ACK mode of an IPv6 packet carried by 11 fragments'}

+In the following examples, N, the size if the FCN field, is 3 bits.
+Therefore, the All-1 FCN value is 7.

-{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission of an IPv6 packet that needs 11 fragments in ACK-on-error, for N=3, without losses.
+{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-error of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no fragment loss.

 ~~~~
         Sender               Receiver